The Whole World

 What is 'In Her Hands'?

-In Her Hands will be a project that aims to dismantle the inaccessible nature of building to allow a productive and empowering space for women to learn and explore the fundamentals of construction.
+In Her Hands is a non-profit project that aims to dismantle the inaccessible nature of building and create an empowering space for women and all other marginalised gender identities to learn and explore the fundamentals of construction.

 How will the online platform address the topic?

-Through educational and inspirational content online, in the form of short films, photo-stories, podcasts and blog posts.
-Much of these will look at sharing stories of women in construction and craft, show-casing inspiring build projects and simply normalising the imagery of women with tools!
+Through educational and inspirational content online in the form of podcasts, short films, photo-stories and blog posts.
+These will share the stories of women in building, construction, trade and craft, show-casing inspiring build projects and simply normalising the imagery of women with tools!
 There will also be informative content on the basics and fundamentals of building, with the intent of forming a forum/community advice element.
+Watch this space.

 We are looking for women, non-binary and trans builders, makers, architects, engineers and labourers who want to be involved or share their story!
 Whether you have an on-going build project, have finished a piece of work and would kindly share some content, or simply have advice/information/experience to donate then we'd love to hear from you!

 This project is trans and non-binary inclusive and will endeavour to support any identifying woman or non-binary folk!
 If you have any concerns or ideas on how to be most supportive please pass on your thoughts!